sohaveaniceday/my-flask-application/README.md

 ## Approach Walk-through

-* Whilst I have built Flask apps using SQL and Heroku deployment, I had never used AWS Lambda before, so I took it upon my self to research the platform before starting the task.
+* Whilst I had built Flask apps using SQL and Heroku deployment, I had never used AWS Lambda before, so I took it upon my self to research the platform before starting the task.

 * I watched the below YouTube video, which gave a good overview of the platform, as well as looking at the official AWS documents.